Eurovision Song Contest 2017

-The EBU reported that 182 million viewers worldwide watched the contest, 22 million fewer than the 2016 record.
+The EBU reported that 182 million viewers watched the contest, 22 million fewer than the 2016 record.

 Location

 Venue

 The contest took place in the International Exhibition Centre in Kyiv, following Ukraine's victory at the 2016 contest with the song "1944", written and performed by Jamala.
 The International Exhibition Centre has a capacity of approximately 11,000 attendees and is the largest exhibition centre in Kyiv.
 Located in the western part of the Livoberezhna microdistrict, the centre was opened in October 2002, and its head since its construction was Anatoly Tkachenko.

 Bidding phase

 The Deputy Chief of host broadcaster Public Broadcasting Company of Ukraine (UA:PBC) and Head of Delegation for Ukraine, Viktoria Romanova, stated on 18 May 2016 that the first organisational meeting for the contest would take place before 8 June, during which the European Broadcasting Union (EBU) and UA:PBC would go through the technical requirements for the contest, as well as any training required for the contest to take place in Ukraine.
 Romanova also announced that the venue for the contest would be announced over the summer.

 UA:PBC and the Ukrainian Government formally launched the bidding process for interested cities to apply to host the contest on 23 June.
 The selection of the host city was scheduled to be conducted in four stages: